What are each Year group learning this term?

 How do we achieve excellence?

-The curriculum is designed using a cross-curricular approach, as we know this enables our children to make connections across their learning, leading to deeper learning experiences.
-Through this approach, the learning is slowed down, covering less but in much greater depth to allow pupils to master the skills through each sequence of learning.
+Our curriculum is designed using a cross-curricular approach, as we know this enables our children to make connections across their learning, leading to deeper learning experiences.
+Through this approach, the learning is slowed down, covering less but in much greater depth.
+This allows pupils to gain the declarative knowledge to support the building of effective schemas and master the procedural knowledge through each sequence of learning.
+Our curriculum Enterprises are framed around key Global Themes:

 - Rights and responsibilities